-An officer testified about the 8:45 a.m. call that came into dispatch on that June morning.
+During court proceedings in August, an officer testified that a call came into dispatch on around the 8:45 a.m. on that June morning.

 Witnesses said they saw Mangrum swerving all over the road, driving a white martial arts van along Hull Street.